-Do you want to better understand the stepper motors, stepper motor drivers and how they work?
+Do you want to better understand the stepper motors, stepper motor driver and how they work?
 What is the difference between RMS and PEAK current?
 We want to present to you the advantages of the new generation of stepper motor drivers and the superior performance that they offer.

 Introduction to stepper motors and drivers